robot2600/Blacklisted-Group-Scanner/README.md

 ```

 ## Updates
-I won't be updating the app because I doubt anyone will use it anyways (lol).
+I won't be updating the app unless someone asks because I doubt anyone will use it anyways (lol).
 If the list of blacklisted groups updates, just edit the global dictionary `BLACKLISTED_GROUPS` based on the format.